Residential Building Energy Code Requirements · Salt Lake & Utah County

 The standards require that the building thermal envelope and the ducts in every new home comply with prescriptive code requirements or pass a performance test.

-Building Thermal Envelope: (must comply with one of the following)
+Building Thermal Envelope: (must comply with both of the following)

-- Performance Test: A blower door test is conducted to determine the airtightness of the home.
+- Performance Test: The blower door test is mandatory in all homes.
+A blower door test is conducted to determine the airtightness of the home.
 This test can be done at any time after all of the penetrations through the building thermal envelope have been created.

 Ducts: (must comply with one of the following)